 Federal safety investigators say they expect to spend almost a week in Georgia investigating a deadly plane crash which took the lives of a prominent vascular surgeon in Nashville and four of his staffers.

-The plane took off from John C. Tune airport in Nashville and then crashed after 7 p.m.
+The plane took off from John C. Tune Airport in Nashville and crashed after 7 p.m.
 EST Wednesday night at the Thomson-McDuffie County Airport, about 30 miles outside of Augusta.

 On board was Dr. Steven Roth of The Vein Guys Medical Center and four others who worked in his Augusta office.

-Dr. Roth is survived by a wife and 2 children.
+Dr. Roth is survived by his wife and two children.

 Ultrasound Technician Tiffany Porter, Senior Ultrasound Technologist Heidi McCorkle, Nurse Anesthetist Lisa Volpitto, and Executive Assistant Kim Davidson were also killed in the crash.